Yarsanism

 Yarsanism (یارسان), Ahl-e Haqq (ئەهلی حەق; اهل حق), or Kaka'i, is an inherited, syncretic religion founded by Sultan Sahak in the late 14th century in western Iran.
 The total number of followers of Yarsanism is estimated to be over half a million to one million in Iran.
+However, according to one source, there are as many as 3 million followers in Iran.
 The numbers in Iraq are unknown.
+However, according to one source there are 120 to 150 thousand followers in Iraq.
 The adherents are mostly Kurds, as well as some Shabaks, Laks, and Lurs.

 Some Yarsanis in Iraq are called Kaka'i.
-Yarsanis say that some people call them disparagingly as "Ali Allahi" or "worshipers of Ali", labels which Yarsanis deny.
+Yarsanis say that some people refer to them disparagingly as "Ali Allahi" or "worshipers of Ali", labels which Yarsanis deny.
 As such, many Yarsanis hide their religious identity, and there are no exact statistics of their population.

 The Yarsanis have a distinct religious literature primarily written in the Gorani language.
 However, few modern Yarsani can read or write Gorani, as their mother tongue is Southern Kurdish or Sorani.
 Some Yarsanis in Iran speak a Turkic language close to Azeri, while some Yarsanis in Iraq speak Arabic.
 However, Yarsani tradition claimed that all early Yarsanis used Gorani as their religious language, and that some Yarsani communities were forced to adopt another language.

 Their central religious book is called the Kalâm-e Saranjâm, written in the 15th century and based on the teachings of Sultan Sahak.

 Geography

 The majority of Yarsan followers live in Kermanshah Province and adjacent areas of Lorestan Province and Ilam Province in Iran.
-They are the predominant religious population in Mahidasht, Bivanij and Zohab districts of Kermanshah, and populate rural areas of Delfan, Holeylan and Posht-e Kuh in Ilam and Lorestan.
+They are the predominant religious population in Mahidasht, Bivanij and Zohab districts of Kermanshah, and populate rural areas of Delfan, Holeylan, and Posht-e Kuh in Ilam and Lorestan.

-The main urban centers of the religion are Sahneh, Kerend-e Gharb and Gahvareh, and other important cities include Kermanshah, Sarpol-e Zahab and Qasr-e Shirin.
+The main urban centers of the religion are Sahneh, Kerend-e Gharb, and Gahvareh, and other important cities include Kermanshah, Sarpol-e Zahab and Qasr-e Shirin.

-Other areas in Iran with a significant Yarsan population include Hashtgerd and Varamin near Tehran and Maragheh, and Tabriz in Iranian Azerbaijan, where important Turkic-speaking Yarsan communities live and use Turkic for many of their religious texts.
+Other areas in Iran with a significant Yarsan population include Hashtgerd and Varamin, near Tehran, and Maragheh and Tabriz in Iranian Azerbaijan, where important Turkic-speaking Yarsan communities live and use Turkic for many of their religious texts.
 The Yarsani tradition claims that all early communities used Gorani as their religious language, but that over time, some groups were forced to adopt a Turkic language closely akin to Azeri for all purposes, including religion.

 In Iraq, Yarsan followers mainly live in Mosul, Kirkuk, Kalar, Khanaqin, Erbil, Sulaymaniyah, and Halabja.